Ofsted will consider your 'cultural capital' when assessing your quality of education. Find out what cultural capital is and how it’s inspected here.

 Cultural capital doesn’t just come from British 'high' culture (e.g. trips to the ballet or opera, or an understanding of Dickens and Shakespeare).
 It can include experiences, art and knowledge from a variety of cultures, and popular culture (e.g. Indian dance or Nigerian cooking, or an understanding of The Beatles or Stormzy).

-These different forms of cultural capital should be included throughout your curriculum and enrichment activities, to avoid elitism.
-Ofsted Chief inspector Amanda Spielman called cultural capital “a golden thread, woven through everything you do to teach children well”.
+Include these different forms of cultural capital throughout your curriculum and enrichment activities, to avoid elitism.
+Ofsted chief inspector Amanda Spielman called cultural capital “a golden thread, woven through everything you do to teach children well”.

 This may be something you’re doing already, without thinking about it.
-Our anti-racism curriculum review tool can help you spot the gaps and make changes to your curriculum to improve diversity.
+Our anti-racism curriculum review tool can help you spot some potential gaps and make changes to your curriculum to improve diversity.

 Understand your pupils’ own culture first, and help them to value it